Skip to main content

 Written by Dayvid Lorbiecke

-Updated over a week ago
+Updated over 6 months ago

 Katana uses the Moving Average Cost method for inventory costing.
 Other inventory costing methods such as First-in-first-out (FIFO) or Last-in-first-out (LIFO) are not supported.

 The Moving Average Cost refers to the current average cost of an item In stock.
 The number is calculated from the item's Value of stock divided by the quantity In stock.
-It is a perpetual inventory system where, after each acquisition, the average unit cost is recomputed by adding the cost of acquired units to the cost of units in inventory and dividing by the new total number of units.
+It is a perpetual inventory system where, after each acquisition, the average unit cost is recalculated by adding the cost of acquired units to the cost of units in inventory and dividing by the new total number of units.

 Example: